Storyboards in UX/UI Design

 You should use storyboards in the UX design process primarily during two stages:

-2. User testing and feedback: Later, as you refine the concept, employ storyboards to communicate the planned user experience with stakeholders and test users.
-This allows you to gather feedback on the proposed interactions and make necessary adjustments before you finalize the design.
-Storyboards are especially useful when the design process requires a clear understanding of sequential user actions and emotional responses.
-They help everyone involved envision the complete context of user interactions, and make it easier to identify potential issues and opportunities for improvement.
+2. User testing and feedback: Later, as you refine the concept, get your storyboards to communicate the planned user experience with stakeholders and test users.
+This lets you collect feedback on the proposed interactions and make necessary adjustments before you finalize the design.
+Storyboards are especially useful when the design process calls for a clear understanding of sequential user actions and emotional responses.
+They help everyone involved envision the complete context of user interactions—and make it easier to weed out potential issues and find opportunities for improvement.

-Overall, storyboards serve as a powerful tool for both conceptualizing initial ideas and validating them through user engagement, and ensure the final product aligns well with user needs.
+Overall, storyboards serve as a powerful tool for both conceptualizing initial ideas and validating them through user engagement—and to make sure the final product lines up well with users’ needs.

 Take our Master Class Storyboarding 101: From Ideas to Narratives with Kay Carmichael, Storyboard Artist and Teacher.